I remember it well.

 That checklist I carried into Babies R Us?
 It was pretty well checked off by the time we walked out.

 But while those things were helpful, they weren’t NEEDED.
 We could have gotten by without any of them.

 And even if they made our lives easier, they might not necessarily make your life easier.

-Once the baby is here, you can find out for yourself through experience what kinds of additional things you really want.
+Once your baby is here, you can find out for yourself what kinds of additional things you really want.
 You’ll probably end up with more than what’s on this list, and that’s totally normal.
-But you’ll also end up with a lot less stuff overall, and in particular a lot less stuff that you never use.
+But you’ll also end up with a lot less stuff overall, and particularly a lot less stuff that you never use.

 That will save you money.
-It will also save you from clutter.
-And both of those will make your household a happier one.
+It will save you from clutter.
+And both of those will make your household a whole lot happier.